 The best way to avoid developing adverse health effects from long-term kratom use is to prevent kratom dependency.
 Use kratom responsibly by sticking to the lowest effective dose and taking it less than three times per day.
 If you’re using kratom as a daily wellness herb, it’s best to take just one dose per day.

 Side Effects of Kratom on Your Liver

-If you’re occasionally using low doses of kratom liver damage shouldn’t be a problem.
+If you’re occasionally using low doses of kratom, liver damage shouldn’t be a problem.
 However, there is some evidence that long-term kratom use can cause acute liver injury.
 Livery injuries are rare and are only associated with chronic kratom use.
 So far, only around two dozen clinically diagnosed liver injury cases have been reported to the FDA.
-That said, if you already have liver problems, you should avoid this herbal supplement.
+That said, if you already have liver problems, you should avoid this herb.

 Side Effects of Kratom on Your Heart